AdamW88/AdamW88.github.io/_posts/2016-07-25-Raspberry-Pi-BMS.md

 -	output 2.5-3A and supply 5V/3V3 to the system load (sensors, 7" LCD touchscreen etc.)
 -	fit on a 30mm X 80mm dual layer PCB
 -	ability to terminate power to the Raspberry Pi if needed
+-	ability to determine approximate charge level
+-	determine if powered from battery or wall-wart
 -	12V, 3.5A DC input

 I did a little research and found the perfect chip for this project; the Texas Instruments BQ25895.
 This is a great little PMIC (power management integrated circuit) that is jam packed full of features that solve nearly all of the power requirements in a single package solution.
 The main features that caught my attention were: